open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK MUST provide configuration according to the [SDK environment variables](../sdk-environment-variables.md) specification.

-## Numerical Limits Handling
+## Numerical limits handling

-The SDK MUST handle limits in a graceful way according to [Error handling in OpenTelemetry](../error-handling.md).
+The SDK MUST handle numerical limits in a graceful way according to [Error handling in OpenTelemetry](../error-handling.md).

 If the SDK receives float/double values from [Instruments](./api.md#instrument), it MUST handle all the possible values.
 For example, if the language runtime